goauthentik/authentik/website/docs/flow/stages/authenticator_validate/index.md

 #### Automatic device selection

-If the user has more than one device, a device picker screen is shown.
-Once the user successfully authenticates with a device, that device is marked as "last used".
-In subsequent challenges, the last used device will be automatically selected for the user.
-(Should they wish to use another device, the user can return to the device picker screen.)
+If the user has more than one device, the user is prompted to select which device they want to use for validation.
+After the user successfully authenticates with a certain device, that device is marked as "last used".
+In subsequent prompts by the Authenticator validation stage, the last used device is automatically selected for the user.
+Should they wish to use another device, the user can return to the device selection screen.